PATRIOT PILGRIM • WISCONSIN WORKFORCE • IT PATHWAY

 • Hands-on labs, home setups, and real problem-solving practice

-• Progression through experience, not titles
+• Progression through experience, not just titles

 Unlike trades, IT does not have a single apprenticeship system.
 Progress depends on what you can demonstrate, document, and explain.

-Common Tradeoffs (Be Honest)
+Common Tradeoffs

-• More competition at entry level
+• More competition at the entry level

-• Requires self-discipline outside of work hours
+• Requires self-discipline outside normal work hours

 IT vs Trades: The Real Difference